-(15) Discrimination on the basis of sex includes but is not limited to discrimination related to all aspects pf religious observances and practices as well as belief unless an employer demonstrates that he/she is unable to reasonably accommodate a prospective employee's religious observance or practice without undue hardship on the employer's business;
+(16) Discrimination on the basis of religious creed includes but is not limited to discrimination related to all aspects of religious observances and practices as well as belief unless an employer demonstrates that he/she is unable to reasonably accommodate a prospective employee's religious observance or practice without undue hardship on the employer's business;

-(16) Learning disability refers to an individual who exhibits a severe discrepancy between educational performance ad measured intellectual ability and who exhibits a disorder in one (1) or more of the basic psychological processes involved un understanding or using language spoken or written, which may manifest itself in a diminished ability to listen, speak, read, write, spell or to do mathematical calculations;
+(17) Learning disability refers to an individual who exhibits a severe discrepancy between educational performance and measured intellectual ability and who exhibits a disorder in one or more of the basic psychological processes involved un understanding or using language spoken or written, which may manifest itself in a diminished ability to listen, speak, read, write, spell or to do mathematical calculations;

-(17) Mental disability refers to an individual who has a record or, or is regarded as having one or more mental disorders, as defined in the most recent edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
+(18) Mental disability refers to an individual who has a record of, or is regarded as having one or more mental disorders, as defined in the most recent edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.

-(18) Sexual orientation means actual or supposed heterosexuality, homosexuality or bisexuality;
+(19) Sexual orientation means actual or supposed heterosexuality, homosexuality or bisexuality;

-(19) Gender identity or expression means a person's gender-related identity, appearance or behavior, whether or not that gender-related identity, appearance or behavior is different from that traditionally associated with the person's physiology or assigned sex at birth;
+(20) Gender identity or expression means a person's gender-related identity, appearance or behavior, whether or not that gender-related identity, appearance or behavior is different from that traditionally associated with the person's physiology or assigned sex at birth, which gender-related identity can be shown by providing evidence including, but not limited to, medical history, care or treatment of the gender-related identity, consistent and uniform assertion of the gender-related identity or any evidence that the gender-related identity is sincerely held, part of a person's core identity or not being asserted for an improper purpose;

-(20) Religious institution means any institution that is operated for religious purposes.
+(21) Religious institution means any institution that is operated for religious purposes.